GitAritron/obsidian-folder-note-plugin/README.md

 The plugin can automatically generate a code block of `ccard` in a note file for displaying overview of a folder.
 The code block can be used and edited in any normal note file.
 For the syntax of `ccard` code block, please refer to [ccard Syntax](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-syntax.md).

-You can use the `ccard` code block in the inital folder note template in the settings page.
+You can use the `ccard` code block in the initial folder note template in the settings page.
 Alternatively, you can use some keywords in the initial folder note template to generate the code blocks for you:

 **Keyword: {{FOLDER_BRIEF}}**

-The keyword {{FOLDER_BRIEF}} will be replaces with a `ccard` code block which describes an brief overview of the folder.
+The keyword {{FOLDER_BRIEF}} will be replaced with a `ccard` code block which describes a brief overview of the folder.
 You can edit the codes in the code block to display whatever content you like.
 If you want to update the overview of a folder, it can be inserted to a note by command: Ctrl+P, Insert Folder Overview.

 **Keyword: {{FOLDER_BRIEF_LIVE}}**

-The keyword {{FOLDER_BRIEF_LIVE}} will be replaced  with a `ccard` code block which will be rendered to the folder overview in real time.
-It is useful when you put some notes with image in a folder, e.g., things collections, it will generate a card view of all the notes with images dynamically.
+The keyword {{FOLDER_BRIEF_LIVE}} will be replaced  with a `ccard` code block which will be rendered to the folder overview in real-time.
+It is useful when you put some notes with images in a folder, e.g., things collections, it will generate a card view of all the notes with images dynamically.

 **Configuration**

-If you want to configure the content and appearence of the `ccard` code block, please refer to [ccard Syntax](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-syntax.md).
-You can configure the style, colume number, image prefix, folder path, note only, max brief length and more.
-For example, the following image show different styles of folder overview.
+If you want to configure the content and appearance of the `ccard` code block, please refer to [ccard Syntax](https://github.com/xpgo/obsidian-folder-note-plugin/blob/main/doc/ccard-syntax.md).
+You can configure the style, column number, image prefix, folder path, note only, max brief length and more.
+For example, the following image shows different styles of folder overview.

 ![Card_Strip_Style](https://raw.githubusercontent.com/xpgo/obsidian-folder-note-plugin/master/image/style-card-strip.png)